 Nanotechnology • Medical Instrumentation • Optics

-Dr. Bradley most recently served as CEO of Arryx, a start-up company commercializing Holographic Optical Trapping technology for laser-based micro- and nano-scopic instrumentation in the life sciences sector.
+Dr. Bradley is CEO of PixelEXX Systems, Inc., a startup founded to commercialize advanced imaging technologies.
+Previously, he was a founder and CEO of Arryx, Inc. a development company commercializing Holographic Optical Trapping technology for laser-based micro- and nano-scopic instrumentation in the life sciences sector.
 Arryx was acquired in 2007 by Haemonetics, a $2 billion firm headquartered in Massachusetts and developing blood management technologies that are key components of collection, surgery and transfusion services.
-Dr. Bradley continues to serve as Vice President of Development for Haemonetics.
-Previously, Dr. Bradley founded and served as President of Phoenician Market Places, Inc., a technology innovation consultancy that fostered start-up companies by connecting laboratory advances with market opportunities.
+Dr. Bradley continued to serve as Vice President of Development for Haemonetics for 5 years.
+Earlier, Dr. Bradley founded and served as President of Phoenician Market Places, Inc., a technology innovation consultancy that fostered start-up companies by connecting laboratory advances with market opportunities.

-Dr. Bradley began his career as an associate of Schlumberger-Doll Research and as a NATO Traveling Scholar.
+Dr. Bradley began his career at Schlumberger-Doll Research and as a NATO Traveling Scholar.
 After obtaining his Ph.D. in Experimental Condensed Matter Physics, he conducted research at MIT as a post-doctoral fellow and then served as a visiting scholar at Argonne National Laboratory.
 Dr. Bradley was an early member of the scientific staff at Nanophase Technologies, a nano-materials firm and an ARCH Venture Fund I and II portfolio company.
-He also held business development and general management roles in financial and data publishing.
+He subsequently held business development and general management roles in financial and data publishing.

 Dr. Bradley received his post-doctoral training at MIT.
 He holds a Ph.D. from Brown University and a B.A. from Cornell University